Complete Big Ten preview and predictions for 2020

 Related: College Football Top 25 for 2020

 The Golden Gophers were the Big Ten's biggest surprise last season.
 After finishing 7-6 in 2018, coach P.J.
 Fleck guided the program to just its second double-digit win total since 1905.
-The emergence of quarterback Tanner Morgan and receiver Rashod Bateman helped Minnesota's offense emerge as one of the best in the conference, and both players return this fall to keep Fleck's team in contention for the division title.
+The emergence of quarterback Tanner Morgan and receiver Rashod Bateman helped Minnesota's offense emerge as one of the best in the conference, and despite Bateman's decision to enter the NFL Draft in early August, there's enough firepower returning to keep Fleck's team in contention for the division title.
 Morgan is supported by five returning starters up front, while running back Mohamed Ibrahim takes over at running back.
 Edging Wisconsin for the top spot in the West could hinge on how far the defense progresses after losing key players at every level, particularly All-America safety Antoine Winfield Jr. Fleck's squad catches a break in scheduling, as Michigan, Purdue, Northwestern and Iowa come to Minneapolis in 2020.

 Kirk Ferentz's team has to break in a new quarterback (Spencer Petras) and must navigate a tough schedule, but the Hawkeyes will be a factor in the West Division title hunt.
 Petras is a promising prospect under center, and he's got a strong supporting cast at his disposal, which includes one of the Big Ten's top receiving corps and an emerging star in running back Tyler Goodson.
 Indiana transfer Coy Cronk adds to a solid offensive line already set to feature two likely All-Americans in Alaric Jackson and center Tyler Linderbaum.
 Iowa's defense held opponents to 14 points a game last season but has a few holes to fill in the trenches.
 Despite the turnover up front, the Hawkeyes won't slip far on the stat sheet next season.